A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 EV charger installers are often the ones who apply for the grant for their clients, but they have to be an OZEV-authorised installer.

-Step 3 – Plan charger location, cable routing, and EV charger fitting
+Step 3 – Plan charger location, cable routing, and EV charger fitting at home

-Identify where you want your EV charger installed.
 Do you park near a wall?
 Get a wall-mounted EV charger.
 No worries if not, because you can always have it mounted on a post specifically for it.
 You might want to consider your future vehicles when deciding on a charging location for ease of use.

 Whether it will be put in an open area or in a roofed area, you want to get an EV charger with an IP65 rating, which is ideal for the UK weather.
 This rating signifies how dust-proof and weather-proof the unit is.